-- Informatics and informatics networks; for example patient databanks - Specimen resources (serum, tissue, images, etc.) - Clinical trials infrastructure. - Epidemiological resources pertaining to risk assessment, detection, diagnosis, or prognosis. - Statistical methodology or biostatistical methods. - Centers, consortia, and/or networks.

-• Education and training of investigators at all levels (including clinicians).
+- Informatics and informatics networks; for example patient databanks - Specimen resources (serum, tissue, images, etc.) - Clinical trials infrastructure. - Epidemiological resources pertaining to risk assessment, detection, diagnosis, or prognosis. - Statistical methodology or biostatistical methods. - Centers, consortia, and/or networks. - Education and training of investigators at all levels (including clinicians), such as participation in training workshops, advanced research technique courses, and Master's course attendance.
+This does not include longer term research based training, such as PhD or post-doctoral fellowships.